 - Pass the houses, see the green commercial building in front of you, follow the private road to the right of the building.
 Within 20m take the path up the hill to the right;

-- Pass through two stile/gates (this first part of the route can be muddy during wet weather), and cross the open field the Cow Lane;
+- Pass through two stile/gates (this first part of the route can be muddy during wet weather), and cross the open field to Cow Lane;

 - Walk along Ingersley Vale, past the derelict Clough mill, until you reach a small green triangle of grass at a junction in the road.
 At this point we can recommend continuing straight on for 100m to view the often spectacular waterfall, and then returning to the triangle;